 In Kenya, Oliver might have formed an attachment to an orphanage ‘voluntourist’, who appeared fleetingly in his life to pose for photographs and teach him the alphabet before returning home.
 The Oliver Twist of 1839 had a happy ending.
 Oliver, whose young life had been filled with abuse and exploitation, finally finds a secure and loving home with his relatives – his aunt Rose and great uncle, Mr Brownlow.

-However, today there are still roughly eight million children living in orphanages around the world.
+However, today there are millions of children living in orphanages around the world.
 Shockingly, an estimated 80% of these children aren’t actually orphans – they have living relatives, just like Oliver Twist.

 These children have family who could care for them with the right support, but poverty, natural disasters or trafficking often forces them into orphanages and other institutions.
 At Lumos, we are working to get children out of orphanages around the world.
 We reunite children with their birth families or find alternative care such as foster families where children can experience safety, security and love.
 This is an incredibly delicate process and one that takes a long time, with each child’s individual needs and situation taken into consideration.